newrelic/k8s-metadata-injection/README.md

 $ kubectl apply -f newrelic-metadata-injection.yaml
 ```

-Executing this
+Executing this:

-- creates `newrelic-metadata-injection-deployment` and `newrelic-metadata-injection-svc`;
+- creates `newrelic-metadata-injection-deployment` and `newrelic-metadata-injection-svc`.
 - registers the `newrelic-metadata-injection-svc` service as a MutatingAdmissionWebhook with the Kubernetes API.

+### 3) Install the certificates

+This webhook needs to be authenticated by the Kubernetes extension API server, so it will need to have a signed certificate from a CA trusted by the extension API server.
+The certificate management is isolated from the webhook server and a secret is used to mount them.

+Important: the webhook server has a file watcher pointed at the secret's folder that will trigger a certificate reload whenever anything is created or modified inside the secret.
+This allows certificate rotation to be transparent and cause no downtime.

+#### Automatic management

-Then, if you wish to let the certificate management be automatic using the Kubernetes extension API server (recommended, but optional):
+The certificate management can be automatic, using the Kubernetes extension API server (recommended, but optional):

 ```bash
 $ kubectl apply -f deploy/job.yaml
 ```

+This job will execute the shell script [k8s-cert-signer/generate_certificate.sh](./k8s-cert-signer/generate_certificate.sh) to setup everything.
+This script will:

+1. Generate a server key.
+2. If there is any previous CSR (certificate signing request) for this key, it is deleted.
+3. Generate a CSR for such key.
+4. The signature of the key is then approved.
+5. The server's certificate is fetched from the CSR and then encoded.
+6. A secret of type `tls` is created with the server certificate and key.
+7. The api server's CA bundle is fetched.
+8. The admission webhook registration for the webhook server is patched with the api server's CA bundle from the previous step.

+#### Manual management

 Otherwise, if you are managing the certificate manually you will have to create the TLS secret with the signed certificate/key pair and patch the webhook's CA bundle: